 Border traffic information.

-The Ordinance maintains the exceptional and temporary restriction on the entry of foreigners of any nationality into the country by road, other land or waterway transport for a period of more than 30 days.
+However, the Ordinance maintains the exceptional and temporary restriction of entry into the country of foreigners of any nationality by road, other land or waterway transport, with the exception of the land border with Paraguay.
 These restrictions do not apply to:

 - Brazilian, born or naturalized;

 - immigrant with permanent residence, for a fixed or indefinite period, in Brazilian territory;

 - foreign professional on mission at the service of an international organization, as long as duly identified;

 - foreign employee accredited to the Brazilian Government;